Marvel Super Heroes (role-playing game): Superpowers and origins

 Beyond the seven attributes, characters have superpowers that function on a mostly ad hoc basis, and each character's description gives considerable space to a description of how their powers work in the game.

 Each character has an origin which puts ceilings on a character's abilities and superpowers.
 The origins include:

-Altered Humans are normal people who acquire powers, such as Spider-Man or the Fantastic Four.
+Altered humans, normal people who acquire powers, such as Spider-Man or the Fantastic Four.

-High-Tech Wonders are normal people whose powers come from devices, such as Iron Man.
+High-tech wonders, normal people whose powers come from devices, such as Iron Man.

-Mutants are persons born with superpowers, such as the X-Men.
+Mutants, persons born with superpowers, such as the X-Men.

-Robots are created beings, such as the Vision and Ultron.
+Robots, created beings, such as the Vision and Ultron.

-Aliens are non-humans, including extra-dimensional beings such as Thor and Hercules.
+Aliens, non-humans, including extra-dimensional beings such as Thor and Hercules.

 Talents

 The game also features a simple skill system referred to as Talents.
 Talents must be learned and cover areas of knowledge from Archery to Zoology.
 A Talent raises a character's ability by one rank when attempting actions related to that Talent.
 The GM is free to determine if a character would be unable to attempt an action without the appropriate Talent (such as a character with no medical background attempting to make a pill that can cure a rare disease).